coreinfrastructure/best-practices-badge/doc/security.md

    database system are managed by Heroku.
    We manage the application; its subcomponents are managed by package managers.
-   We do not use a whitelisting mechanism because it would be pointless;
+   We do not use an allowlisting mechanism because it would be pointless;
    at no time does the running system download software to run (not even JavaScript), and only administrators can install software on it.
 3. Secure Configurations for Hardware and Software on